backbeam/backbeam.github.io/android-data.md

 String url = fileObject.composeFileURL(options);
 ````

 Note that the file object should have their properties loaded.
-Specially `File` objects have a `version` field that is required to generate the URL.
+Specially `file` objects have a `version` field that is required to generate the URL.
 This field changes everytime the file content changes.
 This way the URL changes everytime the content changes and there are no problems with any cache.
 In summary, be sure that the file has its version field loaded.
 You can't do a refresh if it is not loaded.
 And if the file object is the result of a query be sure to use a join on the relationship.
 See this example:

 ```java
 Backbeam.select("company").setQuery("join logo").fetch(100, 0, new FetchCallback() {